-THE GRAPHIC NEWS TEAMGraphic News is a small creative company with a large international footprint – telling world news and sport stories visually in a distinctive and succinct visual format
+THE GRAPHIC NEWS TEAMGraphic News is produced by a small creative company with a large international footprint – telling world news and sport stories visually in a distinctive and succinct visual format

-Although the company is based in London, many of the individual members work remotely, some full-time and some part-time.
-In addition to the creative team, there is a team of translators/language editors and a support team (which is shared with New Graphic News NGN)
+Although the Graphic News Collective LLP is based in London, many of the individual members work remotely, some full-time and some part-time.
+In addition to the creative team, there is a team of translators/language editors and a support team

-The creative teamPhil Bainbridge — graphic journalist, web developer, Director
+The creative teamPhil Bainbridge — graphic journalist, web developer, Managing Partner

 Jim Batsis — specialist illustrator